-What is a dust bunny and why are they called this?
+What is a dust “bunny” or dust spot in my image, and why are they called this?

-What can I do about dust on the sensor glass?
+What can I do to control the effects dust?

-There are multiple tutorials and guides on YouTube and Google and Astro Photography Forums that will guide you how to take flat frames with your specific camera and setup.
-You can also ask on the Altair Astro Facebook group.
+There are many tutorials and guides on YouTube and Google and Astro Photography Forums that will guide you how to take flat frames with your specific camera and setup.
+You can also ask Altair users for tips on the Altair Astro Facebook group.

-Here is an example of a flat frame, notice the dark blobs that will be removed from your image when you process it.
+Here is an example of a typical flat frame, notice the dark blobs that will be removed from your image when you process it:

-Finally, if all else fails, you can arrange with your local astro dealer send your camera away to be professionally cleaned in a dust free, clean environment but this will more than likely be a chargeable option.
+Finally, if all else fails and flat frame subtraction doesn’t remove the dust visible in the image, you can arrange with your local astro dealer send your camera away to be professionally cleaned in a dust free, clean environment, but this will more than likely be a chargeable option.